 - Inguinal - An Inguinal hernia is the most common type and occurs in the groin area.
 More than 1 in 4 men will have this type of hernia in their lifetime.

 - Femoral - A Femoral hernia occurs in the low groin and is more common in women.

 Is there pain?

 There can be pain, especially when coughing or straining.

 Does a hernia need to be corrected with surgery?

 You may be able to ease symptoms for a while with lifestyle changes.
 However, surgery is the only way to restore function.
 The objective is to put all the tissue back inside where it belongs and permanently repair the weak place in the abdominal wall.
 Your physician will determine the right type of surgery for you, depending on the size of your hernia, the placement of the hernia on your abdomen, the number of times you have had one or other hernias as well as your general health.

 Your physician will determine which type of surgical procedure is right for you.
 We offer Robotic-assisted, Laparoscopic and Open.
-At the Hernia Repair Center, our physicians are well versed in all three modalities.
+At the Hernia Repair Center, our physicians are well versed in all three types.

 Open: An incision is made in your abdomen which must be as large as the surgeon’s hands and instruments to fit inside your body and reach the repair site.

 Laparoscopic: Small incisions are used with long, thin instruments and the aid of a camera called a laparoscope, a long fiber optic cable system which allows the physician to view the area on a video screen during surgery.